DVMANSOR/CortexShell/README.md

    pip install openai
    ```
 3. **Prepare assets folder**
-   Create assets/token.txt with your OpenAI-compatible API key.
+   Create assets/token.txt with your Github-compatible Token.
    Edit assets/command.txt and assets/persona.txt to customize AI behavior.
+---
+## 📝 Notes
+This project uses the GitHub Marketplace for AI.
+The assets/token.txt file should contain your GitHub token to authenticate requests.
+Treat your token as sensitive — never share it publicly.
+---
 ## 🚀 Usage

 Run the script: